wkgcass/vproxy/doc/command.md

 * server-groups (sgs): used as the backend servers
 * in-buffer-size: input buffer size. *optional*, default 16384 (bytes)
 * out-buffer-size: output buffer size. *optional*, default 16384 (bytes)
-* persist: an integer representing the timeout (ms) of how long to persist a connector for a client ip. *optional*, default 0, means do not persist
 * security-group (secg): specify a security group for the lb. *optional*, default allow any

 ```